 Non-Dom Status - "Should they be MPs?"

-CAGE Warwick and the LSE International Inequalities Institute have recently published a short study entitled "The UK's 'non-doms': Who are they,
+CAGE Warwick and the LSE International Inequalities Institute have recently published a short study entitled “Reforming the Non-Dom Regime: Revenue Estimates”.

 If you are a wealthy person and are accepted as a non-dom for tax purposes this can bring very significant financial benefits.